input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 We see that the optimisation results in an important improvement.
 This comes at the cost of non-backwards compatibility, and a bigger proof transcript, as we now need to include two additional points to the transcript.
+In particular, the current proof is 80 bytes (the challenge `c` is only 16 bytes), while the new proof would require 128 bytes.

-Note that this performance only considers steps 4 and 5 of the algorithm (see above).
+Note that this performance estimate only considers steps 4 and 5 of the algorithm (see above).
 This does not represent the time of verifying 1024 proofs.

 ### On the purity of VRF batching